AliifRahman/Calculator-App/README.md

 # Calculator-App
-This repo contains source code for calculator aoo
+This repo contains source code for calculator app.
+Please review the code on master branch